How to Get Out of Your Lease Agreement to Buy a House

 Life is serendipitous, and so is the market for new homes.

 You never know when you are going to find your dream house.
 Sometimes, if you’re a first-time homebuyer, buying a new home requires getting out of a rental agreement early.
-Often, financial penalties are imposed when a tenant breaks a lease, many of which can be painful.
+Often, financial penalties are imposed when a tenant breaks a lease, many of which can be painful and costly.

 Don’t be discouraged, though; it’s possible to make a move before your lease expires.
 The key is advanced preparation.

 The best solution is to time the end of your lease with the start of your mortgage payment.
 When the market is hot, it’s possible to have a situation where you move into your new house in the same month that your lease ends.
-Matching the end of your lease avoids the headache of trying to circumvent a lease, which can be complicated and time-consuming.
+Matching the end of your lease with the purchase of your home avoids the headache of trying to negotiate a lease termination, which can be complicated and time-consuming.

-The first essential item to take care of before starting your home buying process is to work with a personal loan officer to be prequalified for a loan.
-Since it can take weeks to execute a mortgage even after being prequalified, meeting your loan officer early takes you one step closer to buying a new house.
+The first essential item to take care of before starting your home buying process is to work with a personal loan officer to get prequalified for a loan.
 Want to get started now?
 Complete our Quick Start Form and we’ll connect you with a loan officer that matches your specific needs.
 They’ll provide a free consultation and guide you through every step of the loan application process.

 Here are some tips for trying to navigate an early exit from your lease if that’s the only option.